-Linkedin is great, but there are also other avenues.
+LinkedIn is great, but there are also other avenues.
 Top recruiters work the phones.
 Maybe another employer has a suggestion.
-A vender might know someone.
+A vendor might know someone.
 Business partners, suppliers, customers – everyone who knows anyone is a potential source.
 Great recruiters reach out to all of them.
 Communication lines never close.

 It’s not enough, though, to stay in contact.
 You have to have something to say.
 This is where the real performers make candidates want to come aboard.
 A personal touch separates the best from the rest.
 This professional interviews the successful applicants – but also the unsuccessful ones.
 There are insights to be gained.
 What worked in the hiring process?
 What didn’t?

 This makes your company look good and builds candidates’ trust in your recruiter.